-St Abundius and St Irenaeus were probably natives of Rome.
+St Abundius and St Irenaeus (Died 258) were probably natives of Rome.

 During the reign of the Roman Emperor Valerian (253-260), Christians were relentlessly persecuted.
 Initially, clergy were told to give sacrifice to Roman Gods or face “banishment” (exile).
 The following year Valerian ordered the execution of all Christian leaders and instructed others to offer sacrifice to Roman Gods.
 Leading Christians that were executed included, Cyprian -Bishop of Carthage, Pope Sixtus II -Bishop of Rome and seven deacons including, St Lawrence of Rome.